 Ideally, you want to sit down with your new spouse and talk about retirement as soon as possible.
 While this doesn’t mean you have to bring up the topic on your honeymoon, it should be a priority within the first month or two of marriage.

 The reason you want to act quickly is your financial lives are now merged.
 You need to build a nest egg that’s appropriate for your joint needs and cumulative goals.
-Additionally, you have to make sure that you’re on the same page regarding what an ideal retirement looks like.
+Additionally, you have to make sure that you’re on the same page about how you both will become financially independent one day.
 This ensures that you can work together toward a mutually beneficial and enjoyable future.

 The Critical First Step for Your Retirement Accounts